What Is Permanent Jewelry? Here’s Everything To Know

 Since permanent jewelry is meant to be worn forever, you might be wondering, well, can it be worn during certain activities?

-Dr. Mraz advises:
+In general, Dr. Mraz advises:

 • Shower: “Yes, but if it’s dipped/plated, exposure to water will wear it down more quickly.
 Also, be sure to carefully dry your skin afterward so that water isn’t trapped between the jewelry and your skin, which can irritate.”